-- The outdoor fan and compressor are stopped. - Temperature control is disabled and no temperature setting is displayed. - The indoor fan speed can be set to high, low, or auto. - The louver operations are identical to those in cooling mode. - Auto fan: In fan-only mode, AC operates the same as auto fan in cooling mode with the temperature set at 24°C.
+- The outdoor fan and compressor cease operation. - Temperature control is disabled and indoor room temperature is displayed. - The indoor fan speed can be set to 1%~100%, or auto. - The louver operations are identical to those in cooling mode. - Auto fan: In fan-only mode, AC operates the same as auto fan in cooling mode with the temperature set at 24°C(75°F).(Tsc =24°C(75°F))